maxmert/maxmertkit/CONTRIBUTING.md

-# Contributing to Bootstrap
+# Contributing to Maxmertkit

-Looking to contribute something to Bootstrap? **Here's how you can help.**
+Looking to contribute something to Maxmertkit? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.